 - The practice regularly worked with multidisciplinary teams in the case management of people in this population group, for example the local mental health team.
-Patients and/or their carer were given information on how to access various support groups and voluntary organisations, such as Carers Leeds. - There was access to onsite counselling and psychiatric services, which supported patients who may be anxious attending other areas/services they were unfamiliar with. - The practice held a register of patients who had poor mental health and an alert was on their electronic record to quickly identify to clinicians where any additional support may be needed.
+Patients and/or their carer were given information on how to access various support groups and voluntary organisations, such as Carers Leeds. - The practice worked closed with a local independent hospital for patients who had complex mental health needs, to provide care and treatment as needed. - The practice held a register of patients who had poor mental health and an alert was on their electronic record to quickly identify to clinicians where any additional support may be needed. - 85% of patients diagnosed with dementia had received a face to face review of their care in the last 12 months, which was comparable to the local and national averages. - 90% of patients who had a severe mental health problem had received an annual review in the past 12 months and had a comprehensive, agreed care plan documented in their record.
+This was comparable to both the local and national average of 88%.

-- 100% of patients who had a severe mental health problem had received an annual review in the past 12 months and had a comprehensive, agreed care plan documented in their record.
-This was higher than both the local and national average of - 91% of patients diagnosed with dementia had received a face to face review of their care in the last 12 months, which was comparable to the local and national averages. - Staff had a good understanding of how to support patients with mental health needs or dementia.
+• Staff had a good understanding of how to support patients with mental health needs and dementia.